February 10, 2017 · 5:13 am

 In a recent trip to Lafayette, Louisiana, during the holidays, Norma Jean and I enjoyed walking to a park close to Kenny and April’s house.
 Little Miles likes to be outdoors.
 Loves the park.
 And likes to go to a nearby “free library.”

-Like most preachers I receive notes, letters and drawings from children.
-Most are very sweet, cute and encouraging.
-However, I’ve never received any notes quite like the ones complied by this unknown author.
+Like most preachers, I receive notes, letters, and drawings from children.
+Most are very sweet, cute, and encouraging.
+However, I’ve never received any notes quite like the ones compiled by this unknown author.
 Supposedly these are actual letters written by children to the preacher.